BrAiNeeBug/BrAiN-Plug/README.md

   restore_value: true
 ```

+After a reboot the runtime information is restored when RTC memory is available.

-After a power outage the runtime continues correctly.
+After a complete power loss, runtime tracking starts again after the next relay state change.

 The firmware immediately saves relay changes: